particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 ## Wholesale Store Prerequisites

 You will need several things to start placing orders on the Wholesale store:
-- Particle Account - You need a valid Particle account to be able to log in to the Wholesale store.
+- **Particle Account** - You need a valid Particle account to be able to log in to the Wholesale store.
-- Wholesale Account approval - Your account needs to be associated with a type of wholesale customer.
+- **Wholesale Account Approval** - Your account needs to be associated with a type of wholesale customer.
 See (Wholesale Account Creation)[TO DO] to get set up.
 If you have already received a Welcome email from us, you have a Wholesale account already.

 Go to the [Wholesale store login page](https://login.particle.io/wholesale) to get started!